 Take the pepper out with tongs every minute or so to feel it’s consistency, then you will know for the future exactly how long you want to keep them in the boiling water, this is a general rule though and how we make them.

 Timing is flexible.
 Everyone likes them a bit different.
-If you want them a bit firmer than 10 minutes should do it.
-Softer might go 12-15 minutes.
-I would lift one out and with tongs you should be able to feel the texture.
+If you want them a bit firmer, then how long to boil peppers for stuffed peppers should be about 10 minutes.
+Softer might take 12-15 minutes.
+I would lift one out and, with tongs, you should be able to feel the texture.
 All different colors will cook and soften at the same rate.

 A stainless steel pot filled with boiling water on a stove holds green, yellow, and orange bell peppers.
 A metal utensil expertly demonstrates how to blanch bell peppers by submerging a red one into the water.